fpereiro/proof/notes.md

    3-1) if it finds 3arg, -> 1arg.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

-Now, if there's two blanks in a row, that means we're at the right end of the tape.
-So if we saw two blanks, and we go one further, if the first blank was an E square, we'll be standing on an E square afterwards; and if the first blank was an F square, we'll be standing on an E square afterwards.
+Now, if there's two blanks in a row, that means we're at the right end of the tape (this assumes that we never write squares more than two apart).
+So if we saw two blanks, and we go one further, if the first blank was an E square, we'll be standing on an E square afterwards; and if the first blank was an F square, we'll be standing on an F square afterwards.

 Definitive summary: f goes to the leftmost of the tape, then goes right until either
    - finding 3arg (in which case -> 1arg)
-   - finding two blanks (in which case it position the head on the third consecutive blank and -> 2arg).
+   - finding two blanks (in which case it position the head after the second blank and -> 2arg).

 ## e (erase)

-e  (2m+1s) // call f with these arguments: `e1 (1arg, 2arg, 3arg)`, 2arg and 3arg.
-e  (1m+1s) // call 3arg e with these arguments: `e (1arg, 2arg)`, 1arg and 2arg.
-e1 (2m+1s) // erase symbol, then -> 1arg.
-2arg and 3arg are not used.

-e  (1m) // Go left until finding the schwa, then go one to the right and call 1arg e1. e1 (1m) // until you find a blank, go one to the right, delete the square and go one more to the right.
-In effect, delete alternate squares.
+e  (2m+1s)
+e  (1m+1s)
+e1 (2m+1s)

+e  (1m)
+e1 (1m)

 Interdependencies:
    - 3arg e is called by 2arg e, 3arg ce and 5arg cpe.